Scroll to top

 Armed Robbery

-Cash-in-Transit Heists
+Cash-in-Transit Attacks

 Civil Unrest

 Service delivery protests and industrial action can block roads and escalate to violence.
 Events are often localised but can spread rapidly.
+The July 2021 unrest in KwaZulu-Natal and Gauteng led to widespread looting and infrastructure damage, demonstrating the potential scale of civil disorder in South Africa.

 Vetted operators with direct experience in Johannesburg